wenjunchen29/web/pages/about me.md

 ----
 <span style="color:green">Note.
 This website is under developing.
 Viewing it with browser on PC is recommended.
+Also, my PhD work and ongoing projects are not yet reflected here, but they will be added soon.
 Thank you for checking my website!
-Have a lovely day!</span>
+Have a lovely day! </span>